IQTLabs/edgetech-axis-ptz-controller/README.md

   <p align="center">
-    This project provides a simple pan and tilt rate controller for AXIS Communications PTZ network cameras, exemplified by the axis
+    This project provides a simple pan and tilt rate controller for AXIS Communications PTZ network cameras, exemplified by the <a href="https://www.axis.com/dam/public/8d/ba/86/datasheet-axis-m5525%E2%80%93e-ptz-network-camera-en-US-294608.pdf">
-    <a
-    href="https://www.axis.com/dam/public/8d/ba/86/datasheet-axis-m5525%E2%80%93e-ptz-network-camera-en-US-294608.pdf">
     AXIS M5525–E PTZ Network Camera</a>.
 The controller parameters can be customized through environment variables, or using an MQTT